e-loughlin/EvanPythonSQLTool/README.md

 ## GPT Query Tool

 GPTQueryTool allows you to execute SQL queries from a text prompt.
 It returns resulting Pandas Dataframes, if they exist.
 By default, `safe_mode` is on and prevents SQL queries that contain any mutations or alterations.

-Use at your own risk!
+Use at your own risk! ⚠️ **Dangerous code ahead**

 ```python
 import sys